peterldowns/testy/README.md

 Testy handles all of these cases gracefully with a much reduced surface area.
 Hopefully this means it is easier to learn and use.

-## what should I do if I rely on testify methods that aren't present here?
+## What should I do if I rely on testify methods that aren't present here?
 First off, sorry, I know they do make life more convenient.
 My recommendation is you should change how your test is expressed, or reimplement the helper method yourself.